-The most direct route to the observation platform is a very steep, but paved 1/2 mile trek which takes around 30 minutes one way.
-Though paved, the trail nor platform, is not recommend for wheelchairs due to the grade.
+The most direct route to the observation platform is a very steep, but 1/2-mile trek which takes around 30 minutes one way.
+Though paved, the trail and platform, are not recommended for wheelchairs due to the steep grade.

 If you are up for a longer, but more natural hike to the top, opt for the Clingmans Dome Bypass Trail.
 It also starts from the parking lot, but heads down into the forest.
 Follow it north where it meets with the Appalachian Trail.
 From there, follow of the mountain ridge northeast to the observation tower.
 Keep a lookout for the signed turnoff, as the Appalachian Trail comes close, but doesn’t actually go to the tower.

-From the top of the observation platform, useful signage provides insight into the view spread in front of you.
+From the top of the observation platform, useful signage provides the names of the mountain peaks laid out in front of you.

 Most Asked Questions